Maikel Garcia Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in the league.
+- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles' 4.22 team ERA ranks 17th across all league pitching staffs.
+- The Orioles have a 4.17 team ERA that ranks 16th across all league pitching staffs.

-- The Orioles rank 17th in baseball in home runs given up (72 total, 1.1 per game).
+- The Orioles rank 17th in baseball in home runs surrendered (72 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.